 A British tennis number is free for under 11s and then it’s nominal to join the LTA for juniors.

-Once children start playing individual tournaments then the costs can start adding up.
+Once children starts playing individual tournaments then the costs can start adding up.
 Mini red and orange tournaments seem to cost between £10 to £17 so if you’re playing weekly and travelling to matches, it can start to get more expensive, unless you can share travelling with friends.
 Playing for fun involves turning up with balls and rackets, and potentially booking a court so it’s a game the whole family can pick up and play together.

 Find out more about tennis for kids